joerg-krause/rust-cross-libs/README.md

 ### Get Rust sources and binaries

-We fetch the Rust sources from github and get the binaries from the latest snapshot to run on your host, e.g. for x86_64-unknown-linux-gnu:
+We fetch the Rust sources from github and get the binaries from the latest snapshot to run on the host, e.g. for x86_64-unknown-linux-gnu:

     $ git clone https://github.com/joerg-krause/rust-cross-libs.git
     $ cd rust-cross-libs